 In today's market oriented environment, full of uncertainties, the wish to get the money fast is always present.
-So, the promise to get $10.000 \in$ after 5 days is far more valuable than the promise that the same amount of money will be received after 5 years.
+So, the promise to get $1000 \in$ after 5 days is far worthier than the promise the same amount of money will be get in 5 years.
 The logic for this is simple: the first event is much more obvious and certain in comparison to the second one.
 Intuitively: you can invest the money in bank and receive a particular interest which in five years will increase the initial value of the deposit.